Sammy10000/accessmeter/README.md

 # AccessMeter: Accessibility Audit + Fixes for WordPress

 **AccessMeter** is a powerful, open-source WordPress plugin designed to help you build more inclusive websites by providing **real-time automated accessibility audit reports** directly from your WordPress dashboard.
-Using the latest **A11y APIs** and **Google Lighthouse**, AccessMeter delivers instant feedback on the accessibility of your website, helping you identify and fix issues to create a better user experience for everyone.
+Using a unified audit report powered by **AXE Core**, **Google Lighthouse**, and **Pa11y**, AccessMeter delivers instant feedback on the accessibility of your website, helping you identify and fix issues to create a better user experience for everyone.

 ## Key Features

-- **Automated Accessibility Audits**: Get real-time, automated accessibility reports using the AXE and Lighthouse APIs.
+- **Automated Accessibility Audits**: Get real-time, automated accessibility reports using a unified API built on AXE Core, Lighthouse, and Pa11y.
 - **Instant Feedback**: Receive immediate accessibility insights directly from your WordPress dashboard, allowing you to fix issues quickly.
 - **Detailed Reports**: Access in-depth accessibility reports that help identify issues affecting users with disabilities.
 - **Full Remediation Support**: Not only will AccessMeter highlight accessibility issues, but it also provides full remediation support, including both automated and manual fixes for issues detected during the audit.